Cracking the codes

 - Some major companies have multiple RICs as they trade in many places.
 As a rule, use the mother RIC on first reference.
 If it’s a dual-listed company, such as a company with ADRs or GDRs, insert the ADR/GDR RICs in the copy.

 - When you find an incorrect or problematic RIC, tell your desk head.

 (N.B.
 Lynx has no service message function and operational messages are exchanged using email, the Message Panel in the Lynx Editor or Reuters Messaging)."

-Any detailed news editing done on Reuters Messaging, by screen-top or on the telephone should be followed up with a service message or email detailing what has been discussed and agreed.
+Any detailed news editing done on Reuters Messaging, by screen-top or on the telephone should be followed up with an email detailing what has been discussed and agreed.
 This way, all concerned are in the loop and there is less room for misunderstanding.

 Category: Guide to Operations